 Prior to this meeting with the student, care should be taken to protect the student's privacy, especially since the facts will not yet have been determined.
 It is usually not advisable to discuss the incident with other faculty members, including the student's advisor, except to seek the kind of guidance referred to in the first paragraph of this section.

 As a result of the discussion between the faculty member and the student, the faculty member may conclude that the student has, in fact, behaved dishonestly and may wish to take some further action.

-The faculty member may decide to take a direct action (such as one of those described below) or to bring the case to the Office of Student Citizenship (OSC) or to the Committee on Discipline (COD) for resolution.
+The faculty member may decide to take a direct action (such as one of those described below) or to bring the case to the Office of Student Conduct (OSC) or to the Committee on Discipline (COD) for resolution.
 In making this choice, the faculty member should take into account such factors as the severity of the offense, the attitude of the student, and the amount of uncertainty that exists over the facts.